 Q. Can a family host a student they already know?

 A. Yes, as long as they are not related in any way.
 This is called a Direct Placement.
-If a family contacts you with interest in pursuing a Direct Placement, please send your TDS the name of the host family, school and student, how the family knows the student, and whether or not your team can support the placement.
+If a family contacts you with interest in pursuing a Direct Placement, please send your Regional Field Specialist the name of the host family, school and student, how the family knows the student, and whether or not your team can support the placement.

 Q. Must students have their own bedroom?

 A. No. Students can share a room with one host sibling of the same sex, but the student must have his/her own bed.
 Students cannot share a room with more than one person.

 Q. What type of bed does the family have to provide for the student?

 A. Department of State regulations prohibit any bed that is convertible or inflatable in nature.
 Futons, air mattresses, Murphy beds or any other type of bed that can be converted or inflated are not permitted.
 Students also should not be placed on a mattress on the floor.

 Q. Can single adults with no children living at home host exchange student?

 A. Yes, but we require written approval from the student and his/her natural family first.
 Single female adults can host male or female students, and single male adults can only host male students.

 Q. How many students can a family host at one time?